Pipipi: Breeding

-Survival rates and life expectancy

-63% of all eggs produced hatch and 36% of these become fledglings.
+Of the eggs produced 63% hatch and 36% of these become fledglings.
 Predation can account for 62% of egg loss and 66% of nestling loss.
 Brown creepers have an overall success rate of 1.6 fledglings/adult/year.
 In Kaikoura, adult survival rates were at 82% and brown creeper life expectancy was 5 years.

-Diet and foraging

-Food
+Food and feeding

 Brown creepers mainly eat invertebrates but are known to include fruits in their diet.
 Their main prey are beetles, moths, spiders, flies and caterpillars.
 They will also feed on the ripe fruits of natives such as Coprosma.
 Feeding on fruits is especially common in the autumn.